mderum/Some-Notes/performance and load.md

 >use timeout on txns
 >lock ordering > optimistic (prevents conflict between 2 )  pessimistic( blocks others from modifying )
 >Idempotency > each txn should be unique
+Resource locking > although usefull but might not be the best selection in some cases.
+(Redisson, Zookeeper, or Consul)

+**For load management**
+Horizontal scaling -> adding more machine or nodes Vertical scaling -> upgrading current system with more powerfull resources

+Scale  using Kubernates or Docker
+Load balancing and caching
+@Aysnc to offload non critical processes
+Rate Limiting -> clicking multiple times in frontend
+@tranasctional for failures